leafty/renku/docs/user/firststeps.rst

 Behind the scenes, Renku is using a GitLab server to manage the repositories.
 In order to push to the server you need to add a valid ssh key to your account.
-To do this, log in to gitlab (e.g. http://gitlab.renku.build) and follow [the GitLab instructions](https://docs.gitlab.com/ce/ssh/).
+To do this, log in to gitlab (https://internal.renku.ch/gitlab/) and follow [the GitLab instructions](https://docs.gitlab.com/ce/ssh/).

 Once you have an ssh key added, you may return to your terminal and run the